akc/sloane/README.md

 If no search terms are specified the standard input is read line-by-line.
 In this mode the search is done locally against a downloaded list of known sequences.
-If the sequence is in the OEIS, then it is returned to the standard output; if not, it is ignored.
-This way sloane can quickly filter out the sequences from the input that are in the OEIS.
+If the sequence is in OEIS, then it is returned to the standard output; if not, it is ignored.
+This way sloane can quickly filter out the sequences from the input that are in OEIS.
 Assuming that *FILE* contains one sequence per line,

     sloane <FILE

-returns the subset of the sequences in *FILE* that are in the OEIS.
-To also look-up the names of those sequences in the OEIS one could, for instance, run
+returns the subset of the sequences in *FILE* that are in OEIS.
+To also look-up the names of those sequences in OEIS one could, for instance, run

     sloane <FILE | xargs -L1 --verbose sloane